xncHung/retrofit-assistant-doc/README.md

 ## Feature introduction

-* Summarize all the retrofit APIS in the project into a tool window, the experience is similar to the Structure tool window, showing all the APIS in a tree form, you can enter path keywords in the window to filter the APIS, double-click or press enter for quick navigation.
+* Summarize all the retrofit APIs in the project into a tool window, the experience is similar to the Structure tool window, showing all the APIs in a tree form, you can enter path keywords in the window to filter the APIs, double-click or press enter for quick navigation.

 * It provides a large number of local code checks and quick corrections, such as common missing annotations, incorrect parameter types, nullable types used in non-nullable parameters, and illegal characters in the header.
 Basically,